 Hell, Alice in Chains fans vs. fans of any other Grunge band.

 Most of it seems to come from the metalheads that are common in AIC's fanbase, who resent grunge and the fact that the band is associated with the genre.
 Most of them also tend to enjoy Soundgarden though.

 Metalheads vs. rappers.
 Although it's slightly one sided, as most rap fans either don't know much about metal or aren't too concerned with the rivalry.
 But type "metal vs rap" on YouTube, and you'll get tons of videos of mostly one sided biased debates of why metal is better than rap, usually by insecure and/or ignorant metal fans who haven't heard any hip-hop outside of Top 40.
 The artists themselves don't seem to bicker as much as their fandoms, however, considering the cross-pollination between the two genres and numerous collaborations.

-Metalheads vs. pretty much everyone else, really.
+Metalheads vs. pretty much everyone else, really, including other metalheads.

 Bizarrely and hilariously, German Tokio Hotel fans versus French Tokio Hotel fans.
 Severe internet-based catfighting is involved.

 This stems from the fact that early on in Mustaine's career he genuinely despised the other band as they kicked him out without warning, they always overshadowed his accomplishments, and he believes the majority of their first two albums are his work.
 They've mellowed out over the years, even touring briefly together in the 90's but Mustaine still feels somewhat bitter about not getting a second chance.